Atelfo/Atelfo.github.io/_posts/2024-04-01-biotech-questions.md

 #### **Why didn't Genentech bring an anti-TNF monoclonal antibody to market?** <a name="question27"></a>
 [Anti-TNF](https://en.wikipedia.org/wiki/TNF_inhibitor) monoclonal antibodies (mAbs) are one of the biggest drug classes ever by revenue.
 Humira alone did about $20 billion in annual revenue at its peak.
 It seems like every big pharmaceutical company except for Roche/Genentech had an anti-TNF mAb on the market at one point.

 Genentech were *the* pioneers of therapeutic mAbs, so it seems strange that they missed out.
 [Genentech had an anti-TNF mAb in house](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4279876/) early on, but it seems as though it wasn't developed for autoimmune conditions.
 They did test an [anti-TNF mAb in cancer](https://pink.citeline.com/PS008996/Genentech-PhaseTNF-studies), but it failed.
-Perhaps that [dissuaded them](https://www.nature.com/articles/548S28a) from further development of the target.
+Perhaps that [dissuaded them](https://www.nature.com/articles/548S28a) from further development against the target.

 ---